dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Positive and Negative Lookahead

-Lookaheads are patterns that tell JavaScript to look-ahead in your string to check for patterns further along.
-This can be useful when you want to search for multiple patterns over the same string.

-There are two kinds of lookaheads: positive lookahead and negative lookahead.

-A positive lookahead will look to make sure the element in the search pattern is there, but won't actually match it.
-A positive lookahead is used as (?=...) where the ... is the required part that is not matched.

-On the other hand, a negative lookahead will look to make sure the element in the search pattern is not there.
-A negative lookahead is used as (?!...) where the ... is the pattern that you do not want to be there.
-The rest of the pattern is returned if the negative lookahead part is not present.

-Lookaheads are a bit confusing but some examples will help.

-let quit = "qu";
-let noquit = "qt";
-let quRegex= /q(?=u)/;
-let qRegex = /q(?!u)/;
-quit.match(quRegex);
-noquit.match(qRegex);

-Both of these match calls would return ["q"].

-A more practical use of lookaheads is to check two or more patterns in one string.
-Here is a (naively) simple password checker that looks for between 3 and 6 characters and at least one number:
+# Check For Mixed Grouping of Characters

+Sometimes we want to check for groups of characters using a Regular Expression and to achieve that we use parentheses ().

+If you want to find either Penguin or Pumpkin in a string, you can use the following Regular Expression: /P(engu|umpk)in/g

+Then check whether the desired string groups are in the test string by using the test() method.

-let password = "abc123";
+let testStr = "Pumpkin";
-let checkPass = /(?=\w{3,6})(?=\D\*\d)/;
+let testRegex = /P(engu|umpk)in/;
-checkPass.test(password);

-Use lookaheads in the pwRegex to match passwords that are greater than 5 characters long, and have two consecutive digits.
+testRegex.test(testStr);

+The test method here would return true.

+Fix the regex so that it checks for the names of Franklin Roosevelt or Eleanor Roosevelt in a case sensitive manner and it should make concessions for middle names.

+Then fix the code so that the regex that you have created is checked against myString and either true or false is returned depending on whether the regex matches.

 ## Tests

-Waiting: Your regex should use two positive lookaheads.
-Waiting: Your regex should not match the string astronaut
+Waiting: Your regex myRegex should return true for the string Franklin D. Roosevelt
-Waiting: Your regex should not match the string banan1
+Waiting: Your regex myRegex should return true for the string Eleanor Roosevelt
-Waiting: Your regex should match the string bana12
+Waiting: Your regex myRegex should return false for the string Franklin Rosevelt
-Waiting: Your regex should match the string abc123
+Waiting: Your regex myRegex should return false for the string Frank Roosevelt
-Waiting: Your regex should not match the string 12345
+Waiting: Your regex myRegex should return false for the string FranklinRoosevelt
-Waiting: Your regex should match the string 8pass99
+Waiting: Your regex myRegex should return false for the string EleanorRoosevelt
-Waiting: Your regex should not match the string 1a2bcde
+Waiting: You should use .test() to test the regex.
-Waiting: Your regex should match the string astr1on11aut
+Waiting: Your result should return true.

-SOLUTION GUIDE:
-let sampleWord = "astronaut";
-let pwRegex = /(?=\w{6})(?=\w\*\d{2})/;
-let result = pwRegex.test(sampleWord);